acl13/product-list/README.md

    npm install
    ```

-### Starting the Server
+### Starting the Server & Populating Data

 Start the server and connect to MongoDB
-Check console to ensure that MongoDB connection is working before proceeding

 ```bash
  node server.js
 ```

+- Ensure connection string in server.js matches the connection string in MongoDB Compass
+- Navigate to localhost:8000/generate-fake-data to populate the database
+  (This will add 90 random products to the database - it is recommended to only complete this step once or twice)
+- Use MongoDB Compass to check that your data is populating correctly

 ### Displaying Frontend